theseus-os/Theseus/README.md

 To investigate the hardware/machine state of the running QEMU VM, you can switch to the QEMU console by pressing `Ctrl+Alt+2`.
 Switch back to the main window with `Ctrl+Alt+1`.
 On Mac, manually select `VGA` or `compact_monitor0` under `View` from the QEMU menu bar.

+To access/expose a PCI device in QEMU using PCI passthrough via VFIO, see [these instructions](book/src/pci_passthrough.md).

 ### KVM Support
 While not strictly required, KVM will speed up the execution of QEMU.
 To install KVM, run the following command: